 Management of the IT Help Desk

 The busier an IT department becomes, the faster a company grows.
 Employees must have access to operating IT equipment in order to conduct their duties efficiently.
-IT help desk administration tries to centralise support requests, allowing IT personnel to prioritise problems and respond appropriately.
+IT help desk administration tries to centralize support requests, allowing IT personnel to priorities problems and respond appropriately.

 Mobile friendly and cloud-based